 We first review your application against the eligibility criteria.
 If eligible, we will then assess it against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.
-The assessment has two stages and each application is assessed and ranked within the relevant challenge.
+The assessment has two stages, with each application assessed and ranked within the relevant challenge.